Toyota Corolla Cross: New Zealand

 The Corolla Cross for New Zealand market went on sale on 13 October 2022.
-Like the Australian model, it is imported from Japan and also shares the styling with the European market Corolla Cross.
-Grade levels offered are GX, GXL and Limited with either a 2.0-litre M20A-FKS petrol or a 2.0-litre M20A-FXS hybrid petrol engines.
+Like the Australian model, it is imported from Japan and also shares the styling with the European market Corolla Cross. trim levels offered are GX, GXL and Limited with either a 2.0-litre M20A-FKS petrol or a 2.0-litre M20A-FXS hybrid petrol engines.
 All-wheel drive option is available for hybrid models.

 Concept models

 Corolla Cross H2 Concept

 The Corolla Cross H2 Concept is a Corolla Cross prototype fitted with a modified G16E-GTS engine to run with hydrogen fuel.

 Safety

 The US market Corolla Cross was awarded the "Top Safety Pick+" by the Insurance Institute for Highway Safety in 2021.
 It received overall Good and Superior ratings on all categories except headlights, as only the XLE trim with Adaptive Front Lighting System received the Good rating while the other trims were rated Acceptable.